hayden-poems/hayden-poems.github.io/_texts/NMN.md

 ---
 - The aged traveller gave out a forlorn sigh
 - Looked up at the over familiar sky.
-- Then uttered in a wise an almost Clemintine voice
+- Then uttered in a wise an almost clandestine voice
 - I never stop I constantly move from old to new. picking up things like a current
 - From comfort to the unknown